Women’s Health Queensland provides a range of education and training opportunities for professionals and organisations.

 - Find ways to create safer, healthier and more equal relationships with friends and intimate partners

-Gendered violence and healthcare
+Gender, violence and trauma-informed healthcare

 - Understand trauma theory and trauma neurobiology